centrahq/api-documentation/pages/01.overview/09.custom-client-config/docs.md

 ### The new config update process

 0. (One time) Use a shared Slack channel to let us know you want to turn this feature on.
-1. Do config changes in a QA instance.
+1. Make config changes in a QA instance.
 2. Test the changes in the QA instance.
 3. Notify us that the config should be copied to production.